niebardzo/niebardzo.github.io/_posts/2020-05-24-gynvael-challenge-1.md

 ```

 Again, there are two checks which must be bypassed.
 From the code analysis, we know that to get the flag, we would have to make the secret parameter with the length shorter or equal to 5.
-Also the second loose comparsion (!=) to the "GIVEmeTHEflagNOW" must retrun false.
+Also the second loose comparison (!=) to the "GIVEmeTHEflagNOW" must return false.

 At this stage we know, that sending the string GIVEmeTHEflagNOW as the secret parameter would hit the second condition.
-But luckly, we know the vulnerability called HTTP parameter polution.
-It is mostly used to bypass WAFs where the frontend server proceesses parameters different than the backend server.
-Let's add addtional console.log to display the secret in our local instance and try to send the secret parameter twice.
+But luckily, we know the vulnerability called HTTP parameter pollution.
+It is mostly used to bypass WAFs where the frontend server processes parameters different than the backend server.
+Let's add additional console.log to display the secret in our local instance and try to send the secret parameter twice.

 ![gyn_1](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-24-gyn1_1.png)